 Abortion is banned after six weeks of pregnancy, with limited exceptions.
 Patients must complete in-person visits, observe waiting periods, and cannot access medication abortion through telehealth or mail.
 Parental consent is required for minors, and doctors face civil and criminal penalties for violations.

-Medication abortion has become a growing focus, with ongoing legal and policy efforts that could further limit how and where these medications can be prescribed and dispensed.
+Medication abortion has become a growing focus, with ongoing legal and policy efforts at both the state and federal levels that could further limit how and where these medications can be prescribed and dispensed.

 Recent proposals attempted to go further, including allowing family members to sue over abortions, expanding legal risks for doctors, and introducing new limits that could affect fertility treatments like IVF and access to birth control.
 None of these measures passed.